skx/yal/PRIMITIVES.md

   * Return the Nth element of the list.
 * `number?`
   * Is the given thing a number?
+* `occurrences`
+  * Count how many times the given item appears in the specified list.
 * `odd?`
   * Is the given number odd?
 * `one?`